Packages + Pricing

 I personally really love retreats with 8-12 people.
 They feel like small, boutique experiences, and the group really gets a chance to connect.
 When you have this range of people, they naturally tend to break off and form small groups and everyone can find someone they get along with.
 With smaller groups, you run the risk of everyone just trying to spend all the time together, which can get exhausting.
 Any much bigger, and there might be people in the group who never even get the chance to interact.
 I’d say a max of 20 is a good number for a small coaching retreat.
 This way you can ensure everyone gets personal attention and that the group can all get to know each other without feeling overwhelmed because there are SO many people!

 I hope this helps give you a sold idea of how to get started with retreats – they are a lot of work but it’s SO worth it!

 Grab the FREE retreat planning checklist here, and make sure you have all your retreat ducks in a row for when you start planning!

 It’s no surprise that I love to travel (my landlord who lives upstairs from me made a comment to me that she’s never seen someone come and go as often as I have and that I really am walking my Uncaged talk).

 And one of the ways that I make sure I get to travel is by running retreats here at Uncaged.
 For the past 4 years I have teamed up with my past client and retreat partner Kate Marolt to take a group of women to Belize to explore the jungle, work on business, and have a sweet entrepreneurial vacation with other people who are psyched about what they are creating in the world (because sometimes friends and family just don’t get it).
-We happen to have 2 spots left on that retreat for 2017, if it sounds like fun to you!
-Click here to find out more.
+I love retreat so much that I even created a course teaching other coaches how to run them! (click here to check that out).